 During World War II, petrol rationing was introduced and Stanvac joined Pool Petroleum Pty Ltd, a venture uniting all oil companies in Australia to ensure petrol supplies were maintained during the war.

 Throughout the 1950s and into the 1960s, the company continued to provide new products, advance technologies, expand business lines and establish new markets.
 Such growth was deemed by the U.S. Anti-Trust Board to render the company close to a monopoly and in 1962 Stanvac and its assets were divided between Atlantic Union Oil (which became Esso) and Socony-Vacuum Oil Company (now Mobil).
 Following this Atlantic changed its name to Esso Standard Oil (Australia) Pty Ltd.

-It was the creation of a joint venture with BHP (now BHP Billiton) to search for oil and gas in Bass Strait that set Esso along a path that would lead to new successes.
+It was the creation of the Gippsland Basin Joint Venture with BHP to search for oil and gas in Bass Strait that set Esso along a path that would lead to new successes.
 Esso Exploration Australia discovered natural gas with the first well it drilled in Bass Strait in 1965 (the Barracouta field).
 Achieving such a feat in the first well in a new region defied all the odds in exploration.
 Success continued with the discovery of the Marlin field - the largest gas field in south eastern Australia - and then finally Australia's biggest oil field - Kingfish - was discovered in the next well.